-Plans, budgets, and conducts information system audits of computer operations, individual computer applications, systems, or application development which include
+Plans, budgets, and conducts information system audits of computer operations, individual computer applications, systems, and application development

-Accurately assesses the risks and effectiveness of internal controls over key activities, e.g., processes, systems, programs, etc.
+Accurately assesses the risks and effectiveness of internal controls over key activities, e.g., processes, systems, programs

 Conducts research to determine necessary information to conduct audits and investigations and make value-added recommendations

 Communicates and prepares reports on audit findings and makes recommendations designed to improve the effectiveness of internal controls; reliability of systems and information; and compliance with applicable laws and regulations

 Often serves as project team leader with the responsibilities inherent to planning and executing an IT audit, as well as mentor staff

 Provides data analytic support to other audits, consultations, and investigations

 Completes special projects and/or delivers presentations as requested

 Experience: One (1) year of IT auditing experience or three (3) years of internal auditing experience with related experience assessing risk related to information security, IT general controls, network security, technology governance and/or security operations.